-For those who want a bit more guaranteed action, there is are two gay saunas in Eindhoven… but luckily both are pretty good and should not disappoint you (unlikely all those faceless Grinder accounts or other hook up apps…).
+For those who want a bit more guaranteed action, there is are two gay saunas in Eindhoven… but luckily both are pretty good and should not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Foreigners are happily welcoming in the gay sauna of Eindhoven, and basically, everyone will speak English, but you’ll still need to be good at reading non-verbal cues.

 Luckily we have our gay sauna guide to help you out!